 Live Jelly Cam from the Monterey Bay Aquarium.

-Try activities from a sensory diet.
+Try activities from a

 Do some PE warm-ups, like toe touches, arm circles, and jumping jacks.
 Adapt as appropriate.